NavpreetDevpuri/dash/next.md

-@slack  I have this slack agent
+ @common @slack I have this slack agent
 - Have tools for external APIs
 - Add data to private db when sending messages through consumer
 - Have analyser_agent